Kunalgsolanki/NextjsTutorial/README.md

 ```
 ![data3](https://github.com/Kunalgsolanki/NextjsTutorial/assets/105452144/bec401e6-3362-43f8-8090-8910fdfacff8)
-## see here show me error in clinet browser
+## see here show me error in client browser
 ## to show it we convter it into clinet  or we create separate button componet which is already clinet componet